Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 Motion Profiles for S-Curve and Trapezoidal

 Together these two features can have a dramatic impact on the effective transfer time.
 The effective transfer time is the time from when the load begins moving to when it finally actually settles.
-For high speed point-to-point moves a tuned S-curve can reduce the effective transfer time by 25 % or even 33% depending on the nature of the mechanism being controlled.
+For high speed point-to-point moves a tuned S-curve can reduce the effective transfer time by 25 % or more depending on the nature of the mechanism being controlled.

 Comparing the amount and type of vibration energy produced by a trapezoidal profile with an S-curve profile, we see that a trapezoidal profile - because of its instantaneous change in acceleration - injects a relatively large amount of vibration energy into the system, and this vibration energy is spread over a wide range of frequencies.
 The S-curve motion profile injects less vibrational energy into the load and, just as importantly, the range of these vibrations cuts off rapidly at higher frequencies.